pushmatrix/swedensimulator/README.md

 Note: This was thrown together for Nordic.js, and is a bit of a shitshow codewise.
 I may clean it up eventually because there are some parts that I really like.

+### Yo how does this work?

+All JavaScript and WebGL (using THREE.js).
+Isn't that crazy?
+And it runs on desktop/mobile, and with all VR headsets thanks to the WebVR boilerplate (http://borismus.github.io/webvr-boilerplate/)